Emanuel Rivas

 Emanuel Benito Rivas (born March 17, 1983, in Quilmes) is an Argentine former football midfielder who last played for the Italian club Livorno.

 Career

 From Independiente to Vitória SC

 Rivas started his career in 1999 with Independiente in the Primera Division Argentina.
 He was part of the Independiente squad that won the Apertura 2002 championship, ending a 7-year drought without a single title.

 In 2004, he moved to Avellaneda's 3rd club; Arsenal de Sarandí but after only one season with Arsenal he was signed by Vitória SC of Portugal.

 From Arezzo to Varese

 After six months with Serie C1 club Arezzo, he was noted by then-Serie B club Bari who signed him in June 2008.
 He also played regularly in the club's comeback season to Serie A in 2009–10.

-Since 30 January 2012 he plays for the club of Varese.
+On 30 January 2012, he played for Varese.